Preventing Tax Fraud and Identity Theft

 "The sooner you file your return, the less opportunity someone else has to file a return in your name," says Tim Francis, Enterprise Cyber Lead for Travelers.

-According to a report in CNN Money, the IRS paid out $3.6 billion in fraudulent tax refunds in 2013, and caught 12.6 million suspicious returns over the past two years.* Unfortunately, many victims discover that their identity has been stolen only after a fraudulent claim is filed.
-It takes an average of three months for victims of tax return fraud to receive their refunds while the IRS works to resolve the issue.
+According to TIGTA, the IRS identified 58,061 fraudulent tax returns, and they estimate that there was $345.5 million claimed for these fraudulent returns.1 Unfortunately, many victims discover that their identity has been stolen only after a fraudulent claim is filed.
+It takes an average of 120 days for victims of tax return fraud to receive their refunds while the IRS works to resolve the issue.2

 In addition to fraudulent filing, identity thieves may sell your stolen social security number and personal information to those with poor credit, criminal records or illegal immigrant status, who then use that information to apply for a job.
 Their employers report earnings to the IRS under your name.
 Then, when you file your return, the IRS comes after you for failing to report all of your income.